glowkeeper/glowkeeper.github.io/public/assets/posts/poetry/moles.md

 "For **** sake!
 Shut the **** up!"

 My missus, moles, and small hard things,
-Worth celebrating, just for a while!
+Worth celebrating once in a while,
-Forget the large difficult things,
+Easy to forget difficulties,
-'cause small hard things make my missus smile.
+When small hard things make my missus smile.

 **2 December, 2023**